 Skip tracing is a comprehensive investigative process employed to locate an individual’s whereabouts for various purposes.
 This technique entails gathering information, often from public databases, to ascertain the current location of a subject that may be evasive or otherwise difficult to locate.

 Skip tracing serves numerous applications in the professional sphere, including debt collection, locating missing persons, repossessing assets, and serving legal documents.
-Process servers, law enforcement agencies, and child custody attorneys may also utilize skip tracing to facilitate legal proceedings.
+Law enforcement agencies or individuals that hire someone to serve papers may also utilize skip tracing to facilitate legal proceedings.

 Legality of Skip Tracing